Psykotikism/Mutant_Tanks/README.md

 **hmmmmm** - For showing me how to pick a random character out of a dynamic string.

+**Mi.Cura** - For reporting issues and overall continuous support.

+**emsit** - For reporting issues and helping with parts of the code.

 **SourceMod Team** - For the beacon, blind, drug, and ice source codes.

 # Contact Me